 Competitions and Discussions

 The club holds regular competitions and discussion nights.
-For a competition, three judges go through the submitted images and assign a score to each image.
-Images with the highest scores are the winners of that night's competition.
+At a competition, judges evaluate images and assign them to one of four categories (Needs Work, Competent, Good, Exceptional).
 On discussion night, a facilitator moderates a discussion of each submitted image.
-There are no judges or scores on discussion night.
+There is no judging on discussion night.

 The sections below describe how competitions and discussions work, and how you can prepare your images for submission.